 At my bible class on Monday, the instructor encouraged us to say the rosary every day.
 I have been trying to make this happen.
 But, I didn’t get it done yesterday.
 I simply forgot.
 When I went to bed, I apologized to God and said that if he would remind me during the day, I would be better at it.
 I woke up this morning 20 minutes earlier than needed to get ready for my aqua aerobics class.
 Now, I don’t like waking up in the first place – much less waking up early.
 I didn’t want to go back to sleep as I knew it would be more difficult to wake up again.
 Then the thought came – say the rosary.
 God reminded me, I listened, and it was a great way to begin my day.

-I Found God today enjoying the day with my mom at the zoo.
+I Found God today starting my day with the rosary.

-I Found God today in a thoughtful friend.
+I Found God today in a generous child.

-I Found God today in good news about my brother’s dog.
+I Found God today in a cute story about childhood innocence.